 Pre- and post-judgment interest are generally both recoverable.
-Prejudgment interest creates an award to compensate the use of monies between a date before a trial and the judgment date.
+Pre-judgment interest creates an award to compensate the use of monies between a date before a trial and the judgment date.
 Post-judgment interest creates an award for the use of monies from the judgment date until payment is received.

 The interest rate differs from federal and state courts.
 There is no federal pre-judgment interest rate - it is instead determined on a case-by-case basis based on a court's determination of an amount that will compensate the plaintiff for the defendant's use of its funds.
-Federal post-judgment interest rate is based on calculating the average one-year constant maturity Treasury yield for the calendar week preceding the date of the entry of judgment along with the judgment value.
+The federal post-judgment interest rate is based on calculating the average one-year constant maturity Treasury yield for the calendar week preceding the date of entry of the judgment along with the judgment value.
 In contrast, various states have created their own floors and ceilings for pre- and post-judgment interest rates.
-Currently, many states' post-judgment interest rates range from 7 to 11%.
+Currently, there is significant variation from state to state, but many states' post-judgment interest rates range from 6 to 12%.